 At ARS, we pride ourselves on a commitment to the whole person.
 Successful students and leaders need a healthy body, mind, and spirit.
 Our wellness program provides students with the knowledge and tools to make healthy choices in a supportive environment.

-Recently ARS met the standard, an acceptable rating, for the accountability criteria in 2013 and 2014, as set by the Texas Education Agency (TEA).
-In 2014 ARS received six distinction designations from TEA in Academic Achievement in Reading/ELA, Academic Achievement in Mathematics, Academic Achievement in Science, Academic Achievement in Social Studies, Top 25 Percent Closing Performance Gaps, and Postsecondary Readiness.
+Recently ARS met the standard, an acceptable rating, for the accountability criteria from 2013 to 2017 as set by the Texas Education Agency (TEA).
+In 2014, 2015 and 2017 ARS received six distinction designations from TEA in Academic Achievement in Reading/ELA, Academic Achievement in Mathematics, Academic Achievement in Science, Academic Achievement in Social Studies, Top 25 Percent Closing Performance Gaps, and Postsecondary Readiness.
 Additionally in 2016 ARS received seven out of seven distinction designations from TEA including Top 25 Percent Student Progress.

-The Austin Independent School District assigned an exemplary rating in 2014 to ARS for Fine Arts, Wellness and Physical Education, Community and Parental Involvement, 21st Century Workforce Development Program, Second Language Acquisition Program, Digital Learning Environment, Dropout Prevention Strategies, and Educational Programs for Gifted and Talented Students.
+The Austin Independent School District assigned an exemplary rating from 2014 to 2017 to ARS for Fine Arts, Wellness and Physical Education, Community and Parental Involvement, 21st Century Workforce Development Program, Second Language Acquisition Program, Digital Learning Environment, Dropout Prevention Strategies, and Educational Programs for Gifted and Talented Students.

-Our academic curriculum is challenging with an emphasis on science, technology, engineering, art, and math (STEAM), encouraging students in areas and careers where girls are under-represented.
+Our academic curriculum is challenging with an emphasis on science, technology, engineering and math (STEM), encouraging students in areas and careers where girls are under-represented.

 Our College Prep

 Pursuing a college education is a cornerstone of the culture at ARS.
 Students begin preparing for college in the sixth grade.
 Our project-based curriculum requires students to learn content through rigorous projects, and work together as a group in order to practice 21st century skills such as communication, collaboration, and critical thinking.

 Young Women’s Preparatory Network: